phigas/freepaths-sinus-wave/sinus_wave_explanation.md

 ![Point left](documentation_images/point_left.png)

 Here the function is zero but outside the range we are interested in.
 We can use this fact to

+### Alternative method

+It is possible to calculate the bottom and top limits of the slit for a certain x value.
+They can be calculated using the orthogonal vectors to the function.
+Unfortunately to do this analytically the inverse function to $f(x)=x+cos(x)$ is necessary which i dont think is solvable.
+Instead a number of vectors are calculated beforehand and the one closest to the actual case is used.